ankitkp4056/FeRoSA/README.md

 ### Step-5 Generating Results

 #### For Cosine-similarity based prediction
+1) `generate_graph_txt_cos.py`
-1) `generate_graph_txt_cos.py` - Change the last line/section of code to select the paper/papers for which graph is to be generated.
+- Change the last line/section of code to select the paper/papers for which graph is to be generated.
 Then run the code to generate corresponding graph file(.. and a seed file) in "Walker/graph/cos/".
-Note: If using the paper_id/paper_code directly(rather than the index) then make sure that code exists in "paper_array_5k.txt".
+- Note: If using the paper_id/paper_code directly(rather than the index) then make sure that code exists in "paper_array_5k.txt".

 2) From inside the folder "Walker/", run the command `python run_walker.py <PAPER_ID><REL_CODE>_graph_cos.txt graph/cos/<PAPER_ID>_seed.txt`.

-Where,
-PAPER_ID = 8 character code available in "paper_array_5k.txt" (The mapping for paper_id and paper_name can be found in "ferosa/text_data/paper_ids.txt")
+- PAPER_ID = 8 character code available in "paper_array_5k.txt" (The mapping for paper_id and paper_name can be found in "ferosa/text_data/paper_ids.txt")<br>
 REL_CODE = 'C' --> Comparison | 'M' --> Method | 'RE' --> Results | 'RW' --> RelatedWork

 e.g.  `python run_walker.py A00-1009M_graph_cos.txt graph/cos/A00-1009_seed.txt`